 My reading list for this month.

-- Black Hills by Nora Roberts.
+Black Hills by Nora Roberts.

-2. Just For Now by Abbi Glines.
+Just For Now by Abbi Glines.

-The fourth book in the Sea Breeze series by Abbi Glines.
+Just For Now fourth book in the Sea Breeze series by Abbi Glines.
 I don’t think I have read the books in the correct order but I have read them so I have a bit of context going into this book.
 Amanda has had a crush on Preston since she was sixteen and he is her brother’s best friend.
 I am enjoying it so far.
 The characters are from different worlds and have completely different issues.
 It’s a feel-good book, perfect for the weekend.

-3.French Short Stories of 19th and 20th Century.
+French Short Stories of 19th and 20th Century.

 This book I have is a collection of short stories by French writers in English.
 Over the last week, I have read a few of these stories and they are amazing.
 Some of the writers in there I hadn’t heard of before which was the reason I picked up this book.
 Unlike a full-length novel, it’s much easier to read a short story a day especially when ten other things are going on.
 I am glad I bought this book; so far every story I read has been amazing.

-4. A Streetcar Named Desire by Tennesee Williams.
+A Streetcar Named Desire by Tennessee Williams.

+A Streetcar Named Desire by Tennessee Williams is a classic play.
 Williams was never a part of my syllabus of Literature in college but my teachers always recommended his plays.
-I finally got myself a copy of A Streetcar Named Desire and I am excited to read it.
+I finally got myself a copy and I am excited to read it.
 I haven’t made much progress because I started it last night.
 I am intrigued to see how the play unfolds.
 The writing and characters have already managed to capture my interest.